Pickle Barrel House: Later

-The barrel house museum has old pictures of the Donaheys in their one-of-a-kind pickle barrel cottage.
-Some of these old photos of the 1920s even show the "curiosity visitors" at their cottage in the woods.
+The barrel house museum has pictures of the Donaheys in their one-of-a-kind pickle barrel cottage.
+Some of these photos of the 1920s even show the "curiosity visitors" at their cottage in the woods.
 In the museum also are several books and other materials on William Donahey and his children's Teenie Weenies.
 One room showcases William Donahey and his artwork of creations of the Teenie Weenies.
 In this room is a 7 in barrel on display showing a promotion for Monarch sweet pickles.
 The barrel house pretty much recreates its appearance and atmosphere when the Donaheys lived there.
-Tourists who visit the unique house can now get the feel for what everyday life in a barrel would be like.
+Tourists who visit the house can now get the feel for what everyday life in a barrel would be like.

 Historical marker

 There is a Michigan Historical Marker at the Pickle Barrel House location.
 The barrel home has been accepted on the Michigan Register of Historic Places and is a Michigan Historic Home.
 It is also listed on the National Register of Historic Places.